If you’re planning on going to Japan, but you don’t know the language, the word sumimasen can help a lot. That’s because it has a variety of meanings.

 However, just leaving someone hanging after they apologize can be quite rude.

 Japanese culture is similar.
-There is really no one set response that is called for when someone apologizes.
-However, it is always best to respond.
+There is really no one set response that’s called for when someone apologizes.
+However, it’s always best to respond.

 Here are some possibilities for suitable responses.